Unreal Engine Plugin Manual

 In a real 3D shooter with 3D audio you would not choose the local player, but map the Odin Peer Id with your Unreal Player Id and then assign the Media to the corresponding player character.
 This way, Unreal will automatically process the audio in its audio engine and apply attenuation, e.g. dampen the volume the farther away the player is from the listener.

-Now, we have everything in place to join a room: We have created an access token with the room id “Lobby” and have configured room settings for our client.
+Now, we have everything in place to join a room: We have created a room token with the room id “Lobby” and have configured room settings for our client.
 Now let’s connect them to join a room.

 Add a Join Room node to your Blueprint Canvas.